kwstanths/billy-the-game/README.md

 # billy-the-game
 Billy the game is a personal project to create an open world 2D game, by using C++, OpenGL and other similar libraries to ease development.
-The goal is to learn basic rendering techniques, physics, memory management, data structures and anything else that might be used in the development of a game, featuring:
+The main goal is to learn basic rendering techniques, physics, memory management, data structures, engine development and anything else that might be used in the development of a game, featuring: